vimus/libmpd-haskell/README.md

 ### Getting started
 To start developing libmpd-haskell you'll first need a clone of the source code repository.
-There are two main branches: the master and the trunk.
-The master branch should never break, while trunk may break at any time.
-New stuff goes into trunk, while the only patches created against master should be documentation and bug fixes (which will be forward-ported).
+There are two main branches: the `master` and `trunk`.
+The master branch should never break, while the trunk may break at any time.
+New stuff goes into `trunk`, while the only patches created against `master` should be documentation and bug fixes (which will be forward-ported).

 Create the clone thus: